Rastizakia/discohash-v2/README.md

 You can contact me by sending my Pwnagotchi some PwnMail at:

 `fe15a54c000428cd8b88e4b689552379bbfb5b838caf52412690749cd2d105f0`
+Or you can message me on Discord: rashtiz
 Please give info on whether this actually works lol, this is my first project intended for use of other people :3.